omegasenior/topbiketoursportugal/content/tours/downtown-and-sightseeing-bike-tour.md

     Speed, urban history, gardens and other green areas are to be taken in this extreme bicycle tour.
 For those who enjoy riding a bike in extreme and...
   keywords: 'Tours porto, Bike Tours porto portugal, Walking Tours porto portugal'
-  title: Sightseeing Bike tour Porto
+  title: 'BIKE TOURS,CITY TOURS PORTO PORTUGAL'
 difficulty: 0
 rating: []
 itinerary: